-After chatting to a few gransnetters who’ve been on extended family trips – including some who were brave enough to travel with four generations in tow – our friends at Silver Travel Advisor have come up with five destinations for multi-generational travel.
+Think family holidays end when all your children have flown the nest?
+Apparently not.Research reveals grandparents are increasingly more likely to not only attend multi-generational holidays - but to pay for them.
+However, even if you're not forking out for family members you should still have some say over where you all go.
+After chatting to a few gransnetters who’ve been on extended family trips – including some who were brave enough to travel with four generations in tow – we've come up with five destinations for multi-generational travel.

 Making exceptions for the occasional grumpy teen, these holidays should have something to keep everyone happy!

 Sign up to Gransnet for more travel tips

 Italy is ideal for multi-generational holidays.
 You can opt for a big villa, enjoying the privacy of your own pool and the pretty gardens these generally have.
 The Italian lifestyle welcomes youngsters everywhere, even later in the evening, when families stroll around, or sit together sipping drinks and eating ice cream.
 Nothing is over-rushed, apart from the traffic in Rome, and the slower pace of life gives a chance for less speedy grandparents to join in.
 For active folk, mountain biking or hiking gets you out and burns off all that energy!

 For art aficionados, Italy has a marvelous range of treats on offer, particularly if you head for somewhere like Tuscany.
 With Sienna, Florence and Pisa close by, culture vultures can soak up art galleries, museums and churches to their hearts’ content, with good shopping on offer too.
 You can also indulge in vineyard tours with wine-tasting, and cooking lessons.
 With child-friendly food, such as pasta and pizza on offer eating is simple.